Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Introduction

-Our contributions can be summarized as follows. \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item To the best of our knowledge, we are the first to detect LLM-generated fake news from the perspective of reconstructing generation probabilities within LLMs. \item We identify and demonstrate the presence of Linguistic Fingerprints, revealing significant probability shifts between real and fake news generated under malicious prompts. \item We propose LIFE, a novel and robust detection method that uses these linguistic fingerprints through the focused extraction of critical news segments. \item Experimental results demonstrate that LIFE achieves state-of-the-art performance in detecting LLM-generated fake news, while also maintaining competitive effectiveness in human-written fake news datasets. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item We are the first to detect LLM-generated fake news by analyzing reconstruction probabilities within LLMs, shifting detection from content features to the underlying generation process. \item We identify and empirically demonstrate Linguistic Fingerprints, which are systematic probability shifts between real and fake news under malicious prompting. \item We propose LIFE, a detection framework that utilizes the extraction of linguistic fingerprints from key fragments. \item Extensive experiments show that LIFE achieves state-of-the-art performance in detecting LLM-generated fake news while maintaining strong effectiveness on human–LLM mixed datasets. \end{itemize}